 In terms of full-fledged alternate history on screen, there was the superb It Happened Here (1965), which was similar to this in featuring a world where Hitler won the War and invaded England.
 There was also the little seen Quest for Love (1971), featuring an alternate world where JFK was still President and Vietnam had never occurred, as well as the The Tomorrow People (1973-9) story A Rift in Time (1974), which featured a Roman Empire that had never fallen, but that is it.
 After Fatherland we have seen a number of other stabs at using the Hitler Wins scenario the films Philadelphia Experiment II (1993) and The 25th Reich (2012) and the Enterprise episode Storm Front (2004), even a puppet film Jackboots on Whitehall (2010).
-The most substantial of these was the tv series The Man in the High Castle (2015 ).
+The most substantial of these were the tv series The Man in the High Castle (2015 ) and SS-GB (2017).

 Subsequently, we saw some more substantial alternate history outings with the worthwhile White Mans Burden (1995), set in a world where Blacks had become a racial majority and Whites a minority; tvs Sliders (1995-2000), the less said about the better; and the finest of them all C.S.A.: The Confederate States of America (2004) set in a world where the North lost the Battle of Gettysburg and the US retained slavery to this day.
 In printed science-fiction, the alternate history is so familiar it has become an entire subgenre and the Hitler Wins scenario used here has become a cliche.
 Subsequent to Fatherland, the alternate personal history has been colonised by of all things the womans romantic fantasy, with the likes of Sliding Doors (1998), Twice Upon a Yesterday (1998) and Me Myself I (1999).